TUD-RST/pyplane/README.md

 PyPlane can then be invoked from the command line by executing the command `pyplane` or via `python -m pyplane`

+*Note:* When some important missing features are implemented PyPlane will be also available via PyPi.

 ### Executing from the source code